ViscousTests/website/content/docs/mind/motivation.md

 ## (Perceived) Meaning

+I find that discussing things with other people, **especially** if those other people care about those things (want them to happen), imbues a lot of meaning to them.

-Activities are meaningful when they fit neatly into a larger narrative.
+Activities are also meaningful when they fit neatly into a larger narrative.
 This could be a grand narrative about one's identity (e.g. defined by what [virtues you aspire to or possess](https://www.viacharacter.org/character-strengths)), or a myopic